Nordstrom distances itself from Ivanka Trump brand

-Luxury department store Nordstrom isn't purchasing products from the Ivanka Trump brand this Fall, the company said Thursday, citing the first daughter's eponymous brand's performance.
+Luxury department store Nordstrom won't be purchasing products from the Ivanka Trump brand this fall.

-"We've said all along we make buying decisions based on performance.
-We've got thousands of brands -- more than 2,000 offered on the site alone.
-Reviewing their merit and making edits is part of the regular rhythm of our business," a Nordstrom spokeswoman said.
-"Each year we cut about 10% and refresh our assortment with about the same amount.
-In this case, based on the brand's performance we've decided not to buy it for this season."
+"Based on the brand's performance, we've decided not to buy it for this season," a Nordstrom spokeswoman said Thursday.

+A spokesperson for the Ivanka Trump brand said that Nordstrom had already purchased spring season apparel from it, adding that the retailer is moving some of the brand's products on sale on its website into its physical stores.

 The shift was first reported by Bloomberg.

-A spokesperson for the Ivanka Trump brand noted that Nordstrom had already purchased Spring season apparel from the brand, noting that Nordstrom is reallocating inventory into its physical stores.

-"The strong relationship between Nordstrom and the Ivanka Trump brand was instrumental in the evolution of the brand when it was one category and the brand has since expanded to multiple categories," the spokesperson said.
+Ivanka Trump's brand has been targeted by activists since her father's presidential campaign.
+In the fall, an online campaign called on shoppers to boycott all the family's products, including Ivanka Trump's clothing, shoe and jewelry lines.
+The #GrabYourWallet movement began after tape surfaced of Trump boasting about groping women.

+Ivanka Trump has spent nearly a decade building a fashion and retail empire.
+While revenue figures aren't available -- the company is private -- her products are stocked at hundreds of stores, including Macy's and Amazon.

-Nordstrom took steps to defend its relationship with the Ivanka Trump brand days before Trump was elected, responding on Twitter to a customer who wrote a letter urging the brand to reconsider the company's ties to the brand.
+Nordstrom took steps to defend its relationship with the Ivanka Trump brand days before Trump was elected.

-"We hope that offering a vendor's products isn't misunderstood as us taking a political position; we're not," the Nordstrom account tweeted.
+"We hope that offering a vendor's products isn't misunderstood as us taking a political position; we're not," the company tweeted.

-Ivanka Trump took steps to separate her personal social media accounts from her namesake brand in November, and stepped away from the management and operations of her business in January.
+Ivanka Trump moved to separate her personal social media accounts from her namesake brand in November.
+She stepped away from the management and operations of her business in January.

-She does not have a formal role in her father's administration, but has been spotted in the West Wing, and accompanied her father on a solemn trip to Delaware Wednesday evening to pay respects to the family of a slain service member.
+She does not have a formal role in her father's administration.
+But she has been spotted in the West Wing and accompanied her father on a solemn trip to Delaware on Wednesday evening to pay respects to the family of a slain service member.

 "I plan to take time to settle our three young children into their new home and schools," she wrote in a Facebook post last month, adding that she is working to determine "the most impactful and appropriate ways for me to serve our country."